sciguy14/blumbike/README.md

 ## Doing Local Development
 It's impractical to re-deploy to Heroku for every software change that you want to test.
 I recommend the following local development environment:
-I use [PyCharm](https://www.jetbrains.com/pycharm/) for development of the Python web app, and use I use [Particle Dev](https://docs.particle.io/tutorials/developer-tools/dev/) to write and deploy firmware to the Particle Photon.
+I like using [PyCharm](https://www.jetbrains.com/pycharm/) for development of the Python web app, and I used [Particle Dev](https://docs.particle.io/tutorials/developer-tools/dev/) to write and deploy firmware to the Particle Photon.

 [Ngrok](https://ngrok.com/) can be used to pipe the Photon webhooks to the localhost development server that you'll be running on your local machine.
 Create an account, and install it on your development machine.
 Once installed, launch the service with `ngrok http 8050`.
 This will give you a forwarding URL of the format `https://<UNIQUE ID>.ngrok.io`.
 You can also see this URL in your ngrok dashboard at [dashboard.ngrok.com](https://dashboard.ngrok.com/status/tunnels).
 Temporarily edit your Particle webhook event to use this URL instead of the heroku URL.
-So for example, you would cheange `https://my-app.heroku-app.com/update` to `https://abcde12345.ngrok.io/update`.
+So for example, you would cheange `https://my-app.herokuapp.com/update` to `https://abcde12345.ngrok.io/update`.
 You should be able to see the webhook requests come into this termainal window as soon as you point the Particle webhook at this address.
 You will see "502 Bad Gateway Errors" until you actually launch your local development server from PyCharm.

 Create a new PyCharm project in the `blumbike_web_app` folder.
 Set up the Virtual Env using the requirements.txt file (PyCharm should prompt you to install the right things).
 Create a Run configuration pointed at appy.py and using the Virtual Env interpreter.
 Add the following environment variables ([instructions](https://stackoverflow.com/questions/42708389/how-to-set-environment-variables-in-pycharm/42708480#42708480)):
 * `mode` = `dev` - This will configure the server to run on local port 8050, which is what you used to setup ngrok.